 2011-12: Akeson was the leading scorer for Philadelphia’s AHL affiliate in Adirondack in his first pro season.
 Second on the Phantoms with 177 shots on goal, he scored 14 goals with 41 assists in 76 games and was minus-nine with 26 penalty minutes.
 Adirondack missed the AHL playoffs; finishing fifth in the Northeast Division.

 2012-13: Akeson went from playing for the ECHL’s Trenton Titans, to leading the AHL’s Adirondack Phantoms in scoring, to making his NHL debut and scoring his first NHL goal in his hometown in the Flyers’ 2-1 win at Ottawa.
-The second-year pro made his only NHL appearance in the Flyers’ season finale and finished +2 in 12:23 minutes of action.
+The second-year pro made his only NHL appearance in the Flyers’ season finale and finished plus-2 in 12:23 minutes of action.
 Prior to joining the Flyers, Akeson was the leading scorer for Philadelphia’s AHL affiliate in Adirondack.
-In 62 games with the Phantoms he scored 20 goals with 33 assists and was -6 with 27 penalty minutes.
+In 62 games with the Phantoms he scored 20 goals with 33 assists and was minus-6 with 27 penalty minutes.
 Adirondack missed the playoffs after finishing last in the Northeast Division.
-Akeson scored 2 goals with 8 assists and was -5 with 7 assists in 14 ECHL games with Trenton.
+Akeson scored 2 goals with 8 assists and was minus-5 with 7 assists in 14 ECHL games for Trenton.